beefyfinance/beefy-cowllector-v2/README.md

 ## Adding a new chain

-- update the addressbook version: `npx ncu --upgrade blockchain-addressbook`
+- update the addressbook and viem: `yarn update:addressbook`
-- update the viem version: `npx ncu --upgrade viem`
-- install the new addressbook: `yarn`
 - add the chain in `src/lib/addressbook.ts` if it's not in `blockchain-addressbook` already
 - Fix TS errors `yarn test:ts`
+  - update `src/lib/config.ts`
+  - update `src/lib/rpc-client.ts`
 - apply migrations (only needed locally, migrations are applied on deploy): `yarn db:migrate`
 - create an explorer api key (important to verify the lens contract later on)
 - add the rpc url, explorer url and api key in `.env`